elesto-dao/elesto/docs/Explanation/ADR/adr-003-did.md

 ###### Update

 A DID document can be updated only if it is persisted on-chain on-chain and must it is of subtype `net` and it's not in `deactivated` metadata property is set to `false`.
-The possible updates are the follwing:
+The possible updates are the following:

 - Add and remove controllers
 - Add and remove services